Did you know that people in their “golden years” are more vulnerable to fraud?

 Some common forms of senior scams include:

-- Medicare Fraud: A case of Medical ID theft, a fast-growing crime that involves fraudsters stealing someone’s identity to obtain medical care, buy drugs, or submit fake medical bills to Medicare.
+- Medicare Fraud: A case of Medical identity theft, a fast-growing crime that involves fraudsters stealing someone’s identity to obtain medical care, buy drugs, or submit fake medical bills to Medicare.

 - Tax Fraud or Tax identity theft: A damaging type of fraud perpetrated by a scammer who files a tax refund in someone else’s name.